uozuAho/note_searcher/readme.md

     - discovered during dev, existing behaviour
 - fix later: extension not activated when no directory is open: provide a help message
+- later: replace mocked/other high level tests with acceptance tests
 ## code notes: from before my indexing changes
 ### on save
 - noteSearcher.notifyNoteSaved